 In addition to the standing committees, ad hoc committees may be convened as necessary to deal with specific issues.
 The formation and organization of ad hoc committees is the prerogative of the Premier.

 The Policy and Planning Committee is convened by the Premier to discuss strategic issues facing the government and to coordinate priorities across departments and agencies.

 The Treasury Board is established under the Financial Administration Act.
 This committee has the authority to make decisions without referring to full Cabinet for matters relating to routine financial transactions, human resources, or information technology.
 The Treasury Board also reviews Cabinet submissions and makes recommendations to Cabinet.
 Treasury Board cannot make decisions on the appropriation of new funds.

-The Social Policy Committee is responsible for reviewing Cabinet submissions on issues involving social policy departments (i.e., Health and Community Services; Municipal and Intergovernmental Affairs; Education and Early Childhood Development; Child, Youth and Family Services; Justice and Public Safety; Service NL, Labrador and Aboriginal Affairs Office; Seniors, Wellness and Social Development), and for providing recommendations to Cabinet.
+The Social Policy Committee is responsible for reviewing Cabinet submissions on issues involving social policy departments (i.e., Children, Seniors and Social Development; Education and Early Childhood Development; Justice and Public Safety; Health and Community Services; Municipal Affairs and Environment; and Service NL), and for providing recommendations to Cabinet.
 This committee does not have the authority to make decisions without reference to Cabinet.

-The Economic Policy Committee is responsible for reviewing issues involving economic policy departments (i.e., Advanced Education and Skills; Finance; Transportation and Works; Natural Resources; Fisheries and Aquaculture; Environment and Conservation; and Business, Tourism, Culture and Rural Development), and for providing recommendations to Cabinet on Submissions.
+The Economic Policy Committee is responsible for reviewing issues involving economic policy departments (i.e., Advanced Education, Skills and Labour; Finance; Fisheries and Land Resources; Natural Resources; Tourism, Culture, Industry and Innovation; and Transportation and Works), and for providing recommendations to Cabinet on Submissions.
 This committee does not have the authority to make decisions without reference to Cabinet.